 A summary of the main points made at this gathering is available as a Document Download.

 This meeting was one of a two-part series.
-Emergency Care for the Opioid Epidemic: Leaders Discuss Medication-Assisted Treatment in the ED is a summary of the companion meeting.
+For a summary of the companion meeting, see Emergency Care for the Opioid Epidemic: Leaders Discuss Medication-Assisted Treatment in the ED.